hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

             <td>
                 ## PR description

-Allow all calls to the onchain privacy precompiled contract while locked--not just the `addParticipant` call.
-This allows unlocking the contract once locked.
-Until now, the only way to unlock the contract was to add a participant.
+Prior to this commit, the only allowed transactions in locked onchain privacy groups were those making the `addParticipants` call to *any* contract--not just the proxy.
+This commit ensures that:
+- while locked, only the group management proxy can be called
+- while locked, all functions of the management proxy can be called

+Corollary, this commit allows unlocking a group using `unlock` instead of implicitly unlocking it via `addParticipants`.
+This fixes #2693.

 ## Fixed Issue(s)